-Puerto Rico Bordering Countries: none
+Puerto Rico Bordering Countries:

-Regional Maps: Map of Caribbean, World Map
+Regional Maps: Map of the Caribbean Islands

 Where is Puerto Rico?